 Four to nine years is too long a period for time deposits with a typical interest rate lower than 2%.
 With a longer time horizon, you can go into riskier investments where you can earn more in your set amount of time.

-However, despite the higher risk involved in these funds, the risk is lessened since they are handled by professional fund managers.
+However, despite the higher risk involved in these funds, the risk is lessened since professional fund managers handle them.
 It’s the fund manager’s job to pick the holdings of the balanced and equity funds, and they aim to maximize returns while minimizing risks.

 Balanced funds are composed of both conservative (bonds) and high-risk (stocks) holdings.
 They’re the best investments for conservative and moderately aggressive investors who are willing to keep their money invested for three to five years.

 For the more aggressive medium-term investors, equity UITFs (unit investment trust funds) are the best investments to make.
-Equity-based funds are made up of 100% stocks, making them high-risk yet high-yield investments.
+Equity-based funds are made up of 100% stocks, making them high-risk yet high-yield investments in the Philippines.

 Investing in equity UITFs is different from investing directly in the stock market.
 When you invest in stocks, you buy stocks individually at the Philippine Stock Exchange and create your investment portfolio on your own.
-But when you invest in equity UITFs, fund managers are the ones who manage your pool of stocks.
+But when you invest in equity UITFS in the Philippines, fund managers are the ones who manage your pool of stocks.

-The Pag-IBIG Modified Pag-IBIG II (MP2) is a voluntary government savings program that allows Pag-IBIG members to invest for as low as PHP 500 every month over a five-year period.
+The Pag-IBIG Modified Pag-IBIG II (MP2) is a voluntary government savings program that allows Pag-IBIG members to invest for as low as ₱500 every month over a five-year period.

-What makes the Pag-IBIG MP2 one of the best investments for medium-term financial goals is its dividend rate that has grown from 4.58% to 8.11% since its inception in 2010.
+What makes the Pag-IBIG MP2 one of the best investments in the Philippines for medium-term financial goals is its historically higher dividend rates than other instruments in the market.
+The latest MP2 dividend rate for 2021 is 6% per annum.
 Through the years, this fund growth has been on an upward trend.

 Retirement and funding your child’s college tuition are some long-term goals to save up for.
 Even if these goals are still decades down the road, it’s best to start early.
-Time is your most valuable asset, and Marvin Fausto, along with his wife Rose, instills this in their three sons, who started saving and investing in grade school.
+Time’s your most valuable asset!

 When you join the stock market in the Philippines, you buy stocks of a publicly listed corporation and become one of its part-owners or shareholders.
-You’ll need only at least PHP 5,000 to open a stock trading account.
+You’ll need only at least ₱5,000 to open a stock trading account.